-Earmarking $5000 for invasive plant control (especially black locust) for the Little Plover River Park.
+Earmarking $5000 for a 2nd year of invasive plant control (especially black locust) for the Little Plover River Park.

 The most significant development is with the 40 acre, water overflow area In the Village of Plover.
 This property is immediately west of the Boston School Forest property (environmental forest for the Stevens Point School system).
 It is a Red and white pine plantation.
-The Village has agreed to donate this 40 acres to the School Forest.
-A management plan has been developed by School Forest Director, Karla Lockman.
+The Village has agreed to let the Stevens Point School System use this 40 acres for School Forest activities.
+A management plan is being developed by School Forest Director, Karla Lockman.
 Much of the property will be clear cut and deciduous trees planted to replace the aging pines.
 This will develop habitat that will appeal to a wide-range of bird species.